zuozhenggh/learning-library/data-management-library/security/label-security/label-security.md

 ### Prerequisites
 This lab assumes you have:
-- An Oracle Free Tier or Paid Cloud account (Always Free is not supported)
+- A Free Tier, Paid or LiveLabs Oracle Cloud account
-- SSH Keys
-- Have successfully connected to the workshop machine
+- SSH Private Key to access the host via SSH
+- You have completed:
+    - Lab: Generate SSH Keys
+    - Lab: Prepare Setup
+    - Lab: Environment Setup
-- Have completed all previous labs for Oracle Database Vault
+    - Lab: Oracle Database Vault

 ## **STEP 1**: Simple CRM Application